In 1949 The Soviets Tested An

 Nuclear Proliferation Beyond the Superpowers

 The Soviet atomic bomb test also encouraged other countries to pursue nuclear weapons.
-Great Britain developed its own atomic bomb in 1952, followed by France in 1960 and China in 1964.
+Plus, great Britain developed its own atomic bomb in 1952, followed by France in 1960 and China in 1964.
 The spread of nuclear weapons to more countries increased the risk of nuclear conflict, as more actors had the capability to initiate a nuclear war.

 Current Landscape and Future Challenges